Stochastic Neighbor Embedding with Gaussian and Student-t Distributions: Tutorial and Survey: t-distributed Stochastic Neighbor Embedding (t-SNE)

 \subsection{Early Exaggeration}

 In t-SNE, it is better to multiply all $p_{ij}$'s by a constant (e.g., $4$) in the initial iterations:

 which is called \textit{early exaggeration}.
-This heuristic helps the optimization to focus on the large $p_{ij}$'s (close neighbors) more in the early iterations.
+This heuristic helps the optimization focus on the large $p_{ij}$'s (close neighbors) more in the early iterations.
 This is because large $p_{ij}$'s are affected more by multiplying by $4$ than the small $p_{ij}$'s.
-After the neighbors are embedded close to one another, we are free not to do it and let far away points be handled as well.
+After the neighbours are embedded close to one another, we are free not to do this multiplication any more and let far-away points be embedded using the probabilities without multiplication.
 Note that the early exaggeration is optional and not mandatory.